When people hear the word “refurbish” the first thing that may come to mind is a refurbished product is inferior to a new one.

 - May have suffered damages

-- May have succumb to harsh weather conditions
+- They May have succumbed to harsh weather conditions

 - Most likely can be brought back to “as new” condition